ESAT module 27 questions / 40 min / no calculator

 MM7.4

-This topic covers the algebraic rules for manipulating definite integrals.
-These rules allow you to combine or split up integrals, which often simplifies complex expressions into something much easier to evaluate without a calculator.
+Algebraic rules for manipulating definite integrals let you combine or split them up, which often simplifies complex expressions into something much easier to evaluate without a calculator.

 Revise this topic ›